QihanQG/ECS-179-Final-Project/ProjectDocument.md

 Then I work with Cheng Yuan to implement the building/town scripts.
 Given the time constraint, we decided to keep it simple.
 The research building passively upgrades turret attributes as long as its health remains above 20%.
 But only newly spawned turrets inherit these upgrades.
 The production building spawns turrets at predefined fortress points, tracking availability and only spawning at unoccupied locations.

+I mainly focused on getting our buildings and management systems working.
+Here's what I worked on:
+I started by making a template that all our buildings (resource, factory, wall, castle) could use.
+When that got a bit messy after some updates, I switched to putting all buildings under a town node instead, which worked better.
+The wall system ended up being part of the town too.
+I originally wanted to let players place turrets on wall mount points for more strategy options, but we changed plans and had to drop that feature.
+I also created the game manager and testing scripts to handle things like starting/ending the game and managing resources.
+One of the trickiest parts was testing building features when we didn't have a playable game yet - it was hard to know how things would work after big changes.
+Another challenge was dealing with all the different nodes (mesh, collision, area) for each building.
+The mesh instances kept breaking for some reason, which made testing the scripts pretty frustrating.

 *Name: Cheng-yuan Liu*
 *Email: cgyliu@ucdavis.edu*
 *Github: *ccc2d8850

 #### assets:
 Lego" (https://skfb.ly/MEGs) by Jody_Hong